moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ![Paste the copied contract address](/images/builders/interact/ethereum-api/dev-environments/remix/remix-10.png)

 After clicking **Next**, you will need to confirm that you want to add these tokens to your MetaMask account.
-Click **Import** and you should see a balance of 8M MyTokens in MetaMask:
+Click **Import** and you should see a balance of 8 million MyTokens in MetaMask:

 ![Add the tokens to your MetaMask account](/images/builders/interact/ethereum-api/dev-environments/remix/remix-11.png)